 This article in Munchies highlights just how much these meals can vary by country in Europe.
 In the Netherlands, they prefer a dish made entirely their own, invented by a hairdresser giving it the name “kapsalon.”
 In Sweden, you’ll find a chili sauce with Malaysian and Thai influences atop your kebab.
 In Poland, “the Berlin-style kebab became a synonymous with German cuisine for ex-pat Poles (sorry, Currywurst) and many brought a taste for it back home, along with the Deutsche Marks in their pockets.”
 That’s right, Poles returning home after working in Germany brought with them a love for juicy German kebab (and yet, somehow I doubt that Polish man ever referred to a German as “kebab”), which they then began to top with Polish-style pickled cucumbers.

 The story of kebab is unquestionably international.
-It has been touched by many hands from from many places all over the world.
+It has been touched by many hands from many places all over the world.
 There’s a Turkish kebab restaurant near me just a few blocks away from a Kurdish kebab shop handing out stickers and pamphlets with information about the conflict between Turks and Kurds.
 The kebab place by my apartment in Madrid is owned by a Bangladeshi immigrant who has a jar on the counter raising funds for the International Islamic Cultural Center of Spain.
 The spiced halal meats were made popular in Paris mostly by immigrants from previously colonized North African countries.
 Kebab cannot be reduced to one place or one person.

 According to Ibrahim Dogus, the story of kebab’s journey to the hearts (and coronary arteries) of Europeans everywhere is one of acceptance and integration.
 Dogus is the founder of the UK-based think tank Centre for Turkish Studies and host of the British Kebab Awards, which drew a crowd of over 1,000 spectators this year.